The Foundations of Mongol Military Supremacy

 Winter Campaigns

 While most medieval armies ceased operations in winter, the Mongols thrived in cold weather.
 Their horses were hardy and could paw through snow to find grass.
-Mongol warriors wore fur-lined clothing and could sleep in the open.
+Mongol warriors wore fur-lined clothing and could sleep in the open, often using felt tents for shelter.
 Genghis launched campaigns in the dead of winter to catch enemies who had dispersed to winter quarters.
 Rivers frozen solid became highways for cavalry.
 The siege of Bukhara in 1220, for example, was conducted in winter, taking the city by surprise.
+Later, the Mongol invasion of Russia in 1237 relied on frozen rivers to move heavy siege equipment quickly, something no other army of the time could accomplish.

 Seasonal Rotation of Horses

-The Mongols maintained massive horse herds per warrior — sometimes up to 10 or more — and rotated them seasonally.
+The Mongols maintained massive horse herds per warrior—sometimes up to 10 or more—and rotated them seasonally.
 In summer, they grazed in the northern steppes; in winter, they moved south to warmer pastures.
 During campaigns, they would establish field remount stations along the route, stashing grain and hay to keep horses in peak condition.
 This ensured that even after months of riding, the Mongol cavalry remained as fast as at the start of a campaign.
+The rotation also meant that they could sacrifice some horses for food without reducing mobility, as each warrior always had a fresh mount available.

 Intelligence: Knowing Before Moving